midzer/beerbase/content/breweries/rahr-and-sons-brewing-company/ugly-pug.md

 srm: 0
 upc: 0
 ---
 Ugly Pug is a schwarzbier, or black lager.
 But the real story is its name.
-Fritz saw his mother-in-lawâ€™s pug, Oscar, lounging in a chair and he (Fritz) shouted, â€œWhat an ugly pug!â€ Everyone laughed.
+Fritz saw his mother-in-lawâ€™s pug, Oscar, lounging in a chair and he (Fritz) shouted, â€œWhat an ugly pug!â€� Everyone laughed.
 Yourâ€™re right â€“ they were drinking a test batch that night.